lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 Nelson: 1 year later, climbing an extra hour per week and adding 1 hr of training, max hangs 2x / week, if he increases both grip strengths by 10%, the model anticipates a V grade improvements.

-Lara: 1 year later, still climbing 6 hours a week and training for 1 hr, starting 2x / week max hangs[^onearmhangs], if I increase both half crimp and open hand strength another 10% of body weight the model predicts I push one more V grade.

-[^onearmhangs]: Actually, model predicts that if I hang one-armed I get an even greater return.
+Lara: 1 year later, still climbing 6 hours a week and training for 1 hr, starting 2x / week <abbr class="float-notes" title="Actually, model predicts that if I hang one-armed I get an even greater return.
 Strangely, it did not have the same expected change for Nelson or Megan.
-Yes, my left is weaker but how did the model know that I'm imbalanced?
-Are all V-middling climbers imbalanced?
-Kidding aside, it means that climbers otherwise like me but only climb a little harder train one-armed &mdash; maybe <a href="https://www.youtube.com/watch?v=IUOm2IHylpA">farmer crimps</a>?
+Yes, my left is weaker but how did the model know that I'm imbalanced?">max hangs</abbr>, if I increase both half crimp and open hand strength another 10% of body weight the model predicts I push one more V grade.

 ## Training Progression